Reading Project Icon PAGE HEADING: The Iliad

 A literal understanding of the story

-It is probably that Homer’s contemporary audience would know the location of Troy.
+It is probable that Homer’s contemporary audience would know the location of Troy.
 And while the walls of Troy remain to this day, a wooden fortification on the shore of Troy would not likely have lasted long.
 So that is a first suggestion: Homer understands that his story does not match the physical remains of Troy but intends that his story be understood as a real history.
 The ancients believed the siege of Troy happened as Homer described it.
 His story about the pettiness of the gods explains how completely the remains of the fortification is gone.

 Another thought is that this opening is closing a narrative arc that Homer has not developed.
 It is a fulfilment of the promise Zeus makes to Poseidon in Book 7.
 Homer’s return to the subject shows that he considers the realm of Olympus as important as the action in the mortal world: that the gods are a literal explanation of the world.